xunmi1/light-print/README.md

 3. How to implement headers/footers?

-   Configure via [page media](https://developer.chrome.com/blog/print-margins) in the `mediaPrintStyle`, or set page margins to zero and manually implement the DOM structure for headers/footers.
+   Configure via [paged media](https://developer.chrome.com/blog/print-margins) in the `mediaPrintStyle`, or set page margins to zero and manually implement the DOM structure for headers/footers.

 ## Limitations